Plumbing General

 Description

 - General plumbing in NYCHA developments encompasses the design, installation, and maintenance of sanitary drainage and stormwater management systems.
-These systems ensure the efficient disposal of wastewater from bathrooms, kitchens, and other facilities while adhering to NYC plumbing codes and health regulations1.
+These systems ensure the efficient disposal of wastewater from bathrooms, kitchens, and other facilities while adhering to NYC plumbing codes and health regulations.
 Proper venting, traps, and cleanouts are implemented to maintain system integrity and prevent backflow or odor intrusion into living spaces.
-Additionally, stormwater drainage is carefully managed to prevent contamination, with backwater valves installed in flood-prone areas1.
+Additionally, stormwater drainage is carefully managed to prevent contamination, with backwater valves installed in flood-prone areas.
 The plumbing infrastructure is designed to be both hygienic and environmentally responsible, supporting the long-term functionality of NYCHA properties

 RAD Conversions